Then to Now

 It was a cold day (or so we can only assume) in December 1964 when Joseph Derr, Joe Schaeffer, and a handful of boys started a new Boy Scout troop at Holy Communion Lutheran Church.
 From the beginning Troop 48 set out to be different, starting with purple kerchiefs that Scoutmaster Joe Derr picked out for the troop.
 Their first summer, they skipped the usual Boy Scout summer camp that most Boy Scouts troop attended.
 Instead, Mr. Derr took the boys for a week of water skiing and camping at Roger’s Rock Campground at Lake George in New York.
 This tradition of camping at Lake George in the summer continued well into the 1980s, and the tradition of a non-summer camp summer trip continues to this day.
 For the first twenty years, the program was very successful.
 Troop 48 canoed on the Wading River; journeyed to Jamestown and Yorktown, Virginia; attended Klondike Derbies at Pine Hill Scout Reservation; built large and impressive pioneering projects at Big Timber Camp-er-ees (some of the signs announcing them still hang in the shed), and camped frequently in the nearby Pine Barrens.
 Scores of boys were able to experience camping and the outdoors, and more than two dozen boys made the rank of Eagle Scout.

-In 1984, Scoutmaster Joe Derr retired from the troop.
+In 1984, Scoutmaster Joe Derr retired from his Scoutmaster position after 20 years (although he would serve as the Committee Chairperson for many more years).
 He handed the reins to Gary Lake, who had grown up with the troop, making Eagle before heading to college.
 After college, he returned as an Assistant Scoutmaster before moving up to Scoutmaster.
 At one point early in the 1980s, the troop had shrunk to a mere 4 boys.
 Gary (as he has always been called by his boys) began to grow the troop, both in culture and in numbers.
 Class A uniforms were replaced by purple t-shirts with the motto “We Do More Before Breakfast Than Most Troops Do All Day” proudly printed on the back.
 The troop branched out on their summer trips, leaving behind Lake George for backpacking adventures on the Appalachian Trail (the first 50 miler backpacking trip completed in 1988 on the Appalachian Trail in New Jersey), the White Mountains of New Hampshire (1993), Shenandoah National Park in Virginia (1994), the Smokey Mountains (1998), and Ohiopyle (2001) and other places, with high adventure aspects for troop members of all ages.
 Popular trips through these years were Rodney Scout Reservation, Goshen Pond, Gettysburg, our own Klondike Derbies (we swept 1-2-3-4 in 1994 at districts and stopped attending for the next decade), and Rosedale Gun Club.
 The troop expanded to 3 patrols, then 4, then 5, then 8.
 Thanks to Gary and a crack team of dedicated parents, by the late 1990s and early 2000s, Troop 48 boasted a membership of over 100 boys.

 It was during this time period (2000 or 2001) that Troop 48 also became involved with the Battleship New Jersey, helping to do work on her even before she landed at the Camden waterfront.
 The relationship has continued for more than a decade, including dozens of work parties, 3 or 4 Eagle projects on the ship, multiple Eagle Court of Honors on board, and having our Troop flag flown from the mast.
 The troop is honored to be officially listed among the roster of the ship’s volunteers.